rangeroob/diabetesapi/README.md

 ## Diabetes API

-DiabetesAPI is a simple api to monitor blood sugar levels for diabetics(like me).
-With the ability to be self hosted as well.
+Diabetes API is a simple api to monitor blood sugar levels for diabetics(like me).

-## Motivation
+## Motivation Behind This Project

 I wanted to learn to make an api that would be useful to me.
 So I decided to create a api around my diabetes that I could use everyday.
+And hopefully it is useful to others as well.

 ## Local Setup